-What you’ve been calling sinus headaches very well may be migraines, and the way you’ve been seeking relief may be making things worse.
+What you’ve been calling sinus headaches very well may be migraine attacks, and the way you’ve been seeking relief may be making things worse.

 You live in Louisville or Southern Indiana, so you get sinus headaches, right?
 Well, maybe not.
-They very well could be migraines, and the way you’ve been treating them actually may be giving you more headaches.
+They very well could be migraine attacks, and the way you’ve been treating them actually may be giving you more headaches.

 “We’ll often see patients who say, ‘I’ve had sinus headaches for years.
-I live in Kentucky,’ but once they describe their symptoms it becomes clear they’ve been getting migraines around the fall and spring every year,” said Mandy J. Whitt, M.D., a headache specialist with Norton Neuroscience Institute.
+I live in Kentucky,’ but once they describe their symptoms it becomes clear they’ve been getting migraine attacks around the fall and spring every year,” said Mandy J. Whitt, M.D., a headache specialist with Norton Neuroscience Institute.

-Common over-the-counter treatments for sinus headaches actually can cause more issues for those who experience migraines.
+Common over-the-counter treatments for sinus headaches actually can cause more issues for those who experience migraine.

 Taking acetaminophen, ibuprofen, aspirin or naproxen more than 10 days a month can trigger medication overuse headaches.
 Prescription drugs such as opiates, triptans, dihydroergotamine and butalbital — a barbiturate sometimes combined with other medications for headache treatment — all can trigger medication overuse headaches even faster.